michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 4.3.0 =
+- Added the ability to toggle the status of buttons.
 - Added the `[aal_button ...]` short code to display buttons.
 - Added the `Override the button label.` unit option that allows the user override a button label.
 - Added the theme button option for the `Select Button` option.